Blog

 3. Durability

 A shade net’s durability is influenced by factors both inside and outside the greenhouse, including climate, temperature, ultraviolet (UV) rays, and chemicals.
-These elements can impact the shade net’s lifespan.
+These elements can affect the lifespan of the shade net.

 Indoor shade cloths are protected from harsh weather conditions such as wind, rain, snow, and hail, resulting in a longer lifespan compared to external ones.
-However, the chemicals used in greenhouses, like insecticides, fertilizers, and pesticides, can react with the UV stabilizers in the shade net’s UV layer, reducing their effectiveness.
+However, chemicals used in greenhouses, such as insecticides, fertilizers, and pesticides, can react with the UV stabilizers in the shade net’s UV layer, reducing their effectiveness.
 Avoid letting chemicals come into contact with indoor shade cloths.

 Outdoor shade cloths are exposed to more UV rays and harsh weather conditions like wind, rain, snow, and hail.
-When choosing an outdoor shade cloth, consider the shade net’s strength, heat resistance, and UV resistance.
+When choosing an outdoor shade cloth, consider its strength, heat resistance, and UV resistance.

 Understanding the Connection Between Greenhouse Shading Systems and Shade Cloth

-Shade cloth plays an essential role in greenhouse shading systems, which can be divided into two types based on their location: exterior and interior shading systems.
+Shade cloth plays an essential role in greenhouse shading systems, which can be divided into two types: exterior and interior systems.
 The choice of shading materials and their functions depends on the system’s location.

 1. Exterior Shading System

-Exterior shading systems are set up outside the greenhouse on the roof, blocking excess sunlight and preventing it from raising the indoor temperature.
+Exterior shading systems are installed on the greenhouse roof, blocking excess sunlight and preventing it from raising indoor temperatures.
 This method offers the most effective cooling.
 Since the shade cloth is outdoors, it doesn’t directly influence other environmental factors within the greenhouse, focusing primarily on temperature reduction and light regulation.

 2. Interior Shading System

 Interior shading systems involve installing shade cloth inside the greenhouse to manage excess sunlight.
 When sunlight enters the greenhouse, it is partially reflected and absorbed by the shade cloth.
 The reflected sunlight bounces back into the greenhouse, while the absorbed portion heats the shade cloth, which in turn transfers heat to the indoor air.
 Consequently, interior shading’s cooling effect is slightly less effective than exterior shading.
-However, when used with a wet curtain and fan cooling system, interior shading considerably boosts cooling efficiency, improving airflow and reducing the need for cooling and ventilation.
+However, when used with a wet curtain and a fan-cooling system, interior shading significantly boosts cooling efficiency, improving airflow and reducing the need for cooling and ventilation.

-In modern greenhouses, selecting the right shade cloth material can provide additional benefits like thermal insulation, humidity control, and drip prevention.
-Aluminum foil shade cloth is popular due to its airtightness and ability to absorb and reflect far-infrared radiation, offering excellent thermal insulation.
+In modern greenhouses, selecting the right shade cloth can provide additional benefits such as thermal insulation, humidity control, and drip prevention.
+Aluminum foil shade cloth is popular for its airtightness and ability to absorb and reflect far-infrared radiation, providing excellent thermal insulation.
 Made from moisture-absorbing polyester fibers, this shade cloth can also regulate humidity.
 Moreover, its higher temperature prevents condensation, and its fibers can absorb and support dripping condensation from the greenhouse covering material, significantly reducing dripping problems.

 Given its many functions, interior shading is more cost-effective and practical than exterior shading, making it a more common choice for modern greenhouses.